-- Combined with an appealing-smelling dog toothpaste, like poultry or peanut butter, your chihuahua will warm up to this new part of her routine.
+- Combined with an appealing-smelling dog toothpaste, like original or peanut butter, your chihuahua will warm up to this new part of her routine.

 - Be sure to purchase a brush with a small brush head.
 If the small brush head does not work for your chihuahua, consider purchasing a toothbrush designed for human babies.
 While your chihuahua can use a human toothbrush, he cannot use human toothpaste.
 Only use dog toothpaste to brush your dog’s teeth.
 Human dental products may contain ingredients that are toxic to dogs.

 - Keep in mind that you should brush your chihuahua’s teeth 2 to 3 times a week (daily is better) for the brushing to make an impact.

 - Only the outside of their teeth requires brushing.
 This is lucky, as chihuahua’s tiny mouths make brushing the inside of their teeth challenging.

 - If you have a puppy, now is the time to work with her to get her used to her teeth being brushed.
 If you have an adult chihuahua who is not used to his teeth being brushed, with a little patience and persistence, you can train him to get used to it too.

 How many teeth do dogs have?

 Puppies are born with 28 “milk teeth” or baby teeth which are fully grown by the age of 10 weeks.
 Those puppy teeth are usually all lost by the time they are 1 year old, and replaced with a set of 42 permanent adult teeth.

 Helping puppies prepare for their adult teeth